liang121900/gotcha-detection-rest/README.md

 # AWS SAM:
 ## To Deploy (**TODO**, create a makefile to automate this, set the request throttling on sam template.)
+### If there's only changes on the react app, might need to delete the .aws-sam folder, because sam might not detect the changes.
 1. Build the app by running

 ```sam build --config-file .\samconfig.toml```